Slamy/Wiki_MiSTer/Bluetooth.md

 * Disconnect PS3 gamepad - lights will start to blink and then only one will remain active for short time and then off.
 * Press PS button.
 Gamepad should be able to connect now.

+Note: PS4 gamepad is a standard BT gamepad.
+So follow the first paring method.

 ## Notes:
 - Only single BT dongle is supported.
 - Depends on environment condition (how many WiFi spots and active BT devices are around) you may connect more or less BT devices at the same time.
 In my place i could successfully connect 3 BT devices at the same time.
 The 4th one couldn't be connected till i turn off one of connected.
 Other BT dongle allowed only 2 gamepads at the same time.